cgre23/cgre23.github.io/_posts/2017-02-14-First-post.md

 * My recent research projects and ongoing activities
 * Blog posts on buring research topics to share my view - feel free to comment!
-* Valurable links and ressources for conducting research
+* Valurable links and resources for conducting research

 In this first blog post I would like to comment on the **value** of creating a fully personal website for sharing your research.